sf-wdi-19-20/staging-modules/w1_d4_1_functions_scope/README.md

 ## Stretch Challenges

-  1. Write a `getMax` function to find the maximum number in an array.
+  1. Write a `getMax` function that finds the maximum number in an array.

-  2. Write a function called `describeMather` that takes in three arguments: two numbers and a function called `mather`.
-The explain function should pass the two numbers into `mather` and write out a message in the console to show the two number inputs and the output from `mather`.
-Test `describeMather` by passing in your `multiply` function.
+  2. Write a `vowels` function that counts the number of vowels in a given string.

-  3. Write a `vowels` function that counts the number of vowels in a given string.
+  3. Write a function called `explainMather` that takes in three arguments: two numbers and a function called `mather`.
+The `explainMather` function should pass the two numbers into `mather` and write out a message in the console to show the two number inputs and the output from `mather`.
+Test `explainMather` by passing in your `multiply` function from challenge #1.

-  4. Write a `letterCount` function that counts the number of times each letter occurs in a given string.
-It should return an object containing the count for each letter.
+  4. Work through more functions problems [here](more_functions.md).

 ## Further Reading